Early 1900s architecture at the McFaddin-Ward House

 Learn how the discovery of oil created a new destiny for this farming and lumber town, transforming it into a center of culture and refinement built on the riches of black gold.
 Tour the spectacular mansions and landmarks built with oil money as well as historic homes that reflect life in earlier times.

-See big Texas icons unique to Beaumont: the world’s third largest working fire hydrant, the largest alligator living in captivity in Texas, and the spot where a 1901 gusher led to the most significant oil boom in U.S. history.
+See big Texas icons unique to Beaumont: the world’s largest working fire hydrant, the largest alligator living in captivity in Texas, and the spot where a 1901 gusher led to the most significant oil boom in U.S. history.

 Explore awe-inspiring architecture, serene beauty and a blend of Louisiana Cajun and Texas cowboy culture.
 Sample crawfish, gumbo and, perhaps, fried alligator.
 Enjoy the mellow sounds of blues and jazz or the beat of country, rock or Zydeco music.
 Need more?
 Here are six reasons to visit Beaumont.